CONTEXT-AWARE REVERB FOR MIX PLACEMENT

 ContextVerb Pro uses an internal 120 BPM fallback for tempo-dependent behavior.

 Windows VST3, macOS VST3, and macOS AU are included.
-Standalone and VST2 are not included.

 Algorithmic mode uses the built-in FDN reverb engine.
 IR mode uses 38 embedded private impulse responses while keeping the same surrounding production controls.